WQSU: Willow Crossing

 Willow Crossing is a WQSU specialty show that began in the 1980s and has survived as a mainstay for over 30 years.
 The creator of the drama show, Jack Guyot Smith, also acts as the performer.

 Awards

+In 2008, WQSU won the Pennsylvania Association of Broadcasters (PAB) award for Outstanding Public Service Announcement.
+The PSA was written and produced by Jeff Gorcyca.

 On March 27, 2010, WQSU was awarded second place in the Radio C Sports Play-By-Play category at the Pennsylvania AP News awards in Grantville, Pa. for the Feb.
 28, 2009 broadcasting of the Landmark Conference Men's Basketball Championship game.

 In 2018, WQSU won two Pennsylvania Association of Broadcasters (PAB) awards: